Would You Stay Anonymous if You Won Tonight’s EuroMillions Jackpot?

 Winning Tonight’s Jackpot

 However you choose to accept your EuroMillions prize, you will receive exactly the same amount of money and expert help and advice from the National Lottery, meaning the decision is entirely up to you.
-What is certain is that you will need to take part in tonight’s draw in order to win, so get picking those lucky numbers online or hotfoot it down to your local retailer before the 7:30 PM deadline.
+What is certain is that you will need to take part in tonight’s draw in order to win, and you can join a EuroMillions syndicate online or hotfoot it down to your local retailer before the 7:30 PM deadline.
 Good luck!